ceph/ceph/doc/start/quick-ceph-deploy.rst

 on your admin node.
 Create a three Ceph Node cluster so you can explore Ceph functionality.

+**N.B.: All commands are issued on the chosen admin node unless otherwise specifically indicated.**

 .. include:: quick-common.rst

 As a first exercise, create a Ceph Storage Cluster with one Ceph Monitor and three